Sucuri/sucuri-wordpress-plugin/readme.txt

 * Added development option to keep using the database
 * Added panel with information about the plugin settings
 * Added conditional to prevent redeclaration of class
-* Fixed cache flush function used to delete datastore
+* Fixed cache flush method used to delete datastore

 = 1.8.1 =
 * Modified default setting for the core integrity alerts